xenocrat/color2css/README.md

 ## What is this?

 color2css is a PHP class for CSS color interpreting and conversion.
 In the sRGB color space it converts between RGB, HSL, HSV, HWB, hexidecimal, and CSS color keywords.
-In the CIE Lab color space it converts between Lab and LCH.
-In the OKlab color space it converts between Lab and LCH.
+In the CIE Lab color space it converts between Lab and LCH, and in the OKlab color space it converts between OKlab and OKlch.

 ## Requirements